 It is important to address the fact that there is some ambiguity when it comes to calling a bird an Amazon parrot.
 The term is used to cover roughly 30 different species within the parrot family.
 Here’s a rundown of some of the common Amazon varieties people enjoy as pets:

 - The blue-fronted Amazon is known for its extreme vocalizing.
-Blue-fronted Amazons enjoy singing and talking on a constant basis.
+Blue-fronted Amazons enjoy singing and talking constantly.
 This variety isn’t always ideal for apartments or cramped spaces.

 - The orange-winged Amazon will go through a hormonal stage called bluffing as it reaches sexual maturity.
 This stage can be a challenge because Amazons will often become aggressive.
 You will have to determine if you can handle this challenge.

 - The double yellow-headed Amazon is affectionate and intelligent.
 You will be impressed by the speech abilities of your yellow-headed Amazon.

 - The yellow-naped Amazon is sharp and witty.
 This bird is known to bond quickly with a new owner.
 You should be aware that this type of Amazon thrives in an active environment.